mathewjose251/monitoring_automation/README.md

 The Grafana chart pulls the value "hello_world_http_counter" from the prometheus data set and displays the results in a graph

+The configuration files are found in grafana/provisioning/ and get mounted to the container at runtime.

 ![grafana screen grab](https://github.com/r00t4ccess/monitoring_automation/blob/master/images/helloapi_grafana.png?raw=true)